Vikrant-k09/Sociogram/README.md

-# Instagram Clone
+# Sociogram

 ## Overview

-This is a clone of Instagram for educational purposes.
-It replicates basic features such as photo sharing, user profiles, and social interactions.
+Sociogram is a modern social photo-sharing platform inspired by Instagram, built for learning and experimentation.
+It replicates core features such as photo sharing, user profiles, and social interactions.

 ## Features